ActualLab/Fusion.Samples/docs/tutorial/Part11.md

 Since Fusion auth state change instantly hits all the clients, you can do all of this in e.g. a separate window - this is enough to make sure every browser window that shares the same session gets signed out.

-[`ClientAuthHelper`](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion.Blazor.Authentication/ClientAuthHelper.cs) is a helper embedded into `Stl.Fusion.Blazor` that helps to run these flows by triggering corresponding methods on `window.fusionAuth`.
+[`ClientAuthHelper`](https://github.com/servicetitan/ActualLab.Fusion/blob/master/src/ActualLab.Fusion.Blazor.Authentication/ClientAuthHelper.cs) is a helper embedded into `ActualLab.Fusion.Blazor` that helps to run these flows by triggering corresponding methods on `window.fusionAuth`.

 This is how `Authentication.razor` page in `TodoApp` template uses it: